EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     effect0
 ```

+The overridden value of `run` must be an Effect.
+`run` is special and hands the `MyApp` object the Effect to run.

-In this book, to avoid the excess lines, we shorten this to:
+For noise reduction we’ve been able to shorten this to:

 ```scala 3 mdoc:runzio
 def run =
   effect0
 ```

-By default, the `saveUser` Effect runs in the "happy path" so it will not fail.
+`effect0` runs in the "happy path" so it will not fail.

-We can explicitly specify the way in which this Effect will run by overriding the `bootstrap` value:
+To specify the way this Effect runs, we configure the program by overriding the `bootstrap` value.
+A `bootstrap` creates a scenario for the execution of the program.
+Here we explicitly specify the happy path:

 ```scala 3 mdoc:runzio
 override val bootstrap =